 The Hannah Point area is rich with antarctic wildlife.
 Elephant seals haul out and travel to a clifftop wallow pool where they can oversee their domain.
 Antarctic fur seals are also frequent visitors.
-Gentoo and macaroni penguins love to nest here but are seen all year round.
-Kelp gulls are almost always wheeling overhead.
+Gentoo and Chinstrap Penguins breed here (and a few Macaroni Penguins) and Kelp gulls are almost always wheeling overhead.

 Other bird species you will encounter are snowy sheathbills, blue-eyed shags, giant petrels, and skuas.
 There is sometimes such an abundance of wildlife here that you may have to wait for a suitable gap to open on the beach before you can land!

 There s also an elephant seal haul out close to one of the paths and it is important to listen to the guides about the approach and not to disturb the resting seals.

 Interesting facts about Hannah Point

 Some fossil and rock specimens may be observed towards the eastern end of the flat open beach area of Walker Bay.